-Very large earthquakes can be observed at many global seismic stations with fidelity high enough to discern many wave trains in a record section.
-Figure 3 shows the tsunami-generating 2001 Arequipa, Peru earthquake.
-We can follow R_1 across the globe from the source toward its antipode where the wave train merges with R_2 .
-Near the source, R_2 and R_3 overlap.
+wave trains in a record section.
+Figure 3 shows the tsunamigenerating 2001 Arequipa, Peru, earthquake.
+We can follow R1 across the globe from the source toward its antipode where the wave train merges with R2.
+Near the source, R2 and R3 overlap.
 A similar collapse of waveforms can be observed for later wave trains.
-Grey lines mark some of the body wave phases that combine to form the overtones X wave trains as shown in Figure 2.
-For earthquakes as large as the Arequipa event, multiple body wave reflections off the surface, or globe-circling overtones, are also discernible.
-Very nicely displayed for the Arequipa event, we can follow these overtones at significant signal levels between the fundamental modes and later overtone packages also merge near the source and its antipode.
+Gray lines mark some of the body-wave phases that combine to form the overtones X wave trains as shown in Figure 2.
+For earthquakes as large as the Arequipa event, multiple body-wave reflections off the surface, or globe-circling overtones, are also discernible.
+Very nicely displayed for the Arequipa event, we can follow these overtones at significant signal levels between the fundamental modes, and later, overtone packets also merge near the source and its antipode.
 If we consider these overtone packets as modes, some of them have very low attenuation rates and can persist well after the fundamental modes have decayed into the noise.
 To observe these modes with high fidelity, the collected records typically have to be at least 5 days long.

 Figure 4 shows the spectrum of a large earthquake observed at the Black Forest Observatory (BFO) in Germany.
 Since Earth is a finite body, transient waves propagating away from a localized source eventually interfere.
 For paths whose orbital length is an integer multiple of the wavelength, the two signals interfere constructively while destructive interference occurs otherwise.
-The spectrum of the several day long coda therefore yields discrete lines that correspond to Earth's normal modes, while destructive interference is responsible for the gaps separating the peaks.
+The spectrum of the several-day-long coda therefore yields discrete lines that correspond to Earth's normal modes, while destructive interference is responsible for the gaps separating the peaks.

 We distinguish between observably split and not observably split modes.
 A spectral line of the former type has more than one peak in a typical spectrum (Figure 5).
-This "splitting" of a mode is caused by the fact that individual singlets, the different "vibrational states" of a certain mode (multiplet), are no longer degenerate in a non-spherical Earth.
-Observably split modes are typically of low angular order, i.e. the geographical pattern of surface displacement is simple and the mode has few singlets.
-In the case of not observably split modes (Figure 4) there are so many singlets of a mode or the singlets are so close together that a standard spectral analysis is not able to resolve them.
-Another limiting factor to resolve a mode's splitting is its attenuation rate.
-The rather complex superposition of all the singlets causes an "apparent frequency shift" of an otherwise ordinary-looking spectral peak where the shift depends on lateral variations in Earth's structure (Jordan, 1978).
+This 'splitting' of a mode is caused by the fact that individual singlets, the different 'vibrational states' of a certain mode (multiplet), are no longer degenerate in a nonspherical Earth.
+Observably split modes are typically of low angular order, that is, the